amitrayblr/powerbi-projects/us-afv-sales-report/README.md

 # Global CO2 Emissions Power BI Report

 ## Overview
-This report visualizes global CO2 emissions data over time using Power BI.
-It includes interactive visualizations of total CO2 emissions globally as well as by country.
+This report analyzes US sales and production data for electric vehicles, including Battery Electric Vehicles (BEVs), Plug-in Hybrid Electric Vehicles (PHEVs), and Hybrid Electric Vehicles (HEVs) using interactive visualizations.
+It also breaks down the number of vehicle registrations by fuel type.

 ![Main Report](https://github.com/amitrayblr/powerbi-projects/blob/main/co2-emissions-report/Images/co2-emissions-report-main.png?raw=true)

 ## Data Sources
-The data for this report comes from CO2 and greenhouse gas emission data published by [Our World in Data](https://ourworldindata.org/co2-and-greenhouse-gas-emissions).
-It includes annual CO2 emissions estimates from 1750-2022, as well as CO2 emissions broken down by fuel type & sector.
-It is updated regularly, and also includes data on other greenhouse gases and other relevant metrics.
+The data is compiled from [Alternative Fuels Data Centre](https://afdc.energy.gov/data) by the U.S. Department of Energy.
+The sites provides an extensive database of vehicle sales, registrations as well as other relevant metrics.

 ## Contents
 The report contains the following visualizations:
-- Cumulative global CO2 emissions over time
-- Yearly CO2 emissions and emission trends for all countries
+- Electric vehicle sales data and trends from 2011-2022
-- Line charts comparing emission per capital of top 5 emitting countries
+- The market gap between BEVs, PHEVs and HEVs
+- Production level analysis for Light Duty Vehicles by body type
-- CO2 emissions by fuel or industry type and by sector
+- State-level registration analysis by fuel type
+- Growth of public and private charging infrastructure
+- Best selling models by manufacturer

 ## Interactivity
-The report includes slicers to filter by year and tooltips to view emissions data for individual countries.
-Hovering over yearly emission trends shows the year on year percentage increase for each country.
+The report includes slicers to filter by year and tooltips to view certain metrics.
+Hovering over yearly vehicle sales shows you the top 10 most popular models of that year.

 ![Main Report](https://github.com/amitrayblr/powerbi-projects/blob/main/co2-emissions-report/Images/co2-emissions-annual-growth.png?raw=true)

-Hovering over the annual CO2 emissions per year gives you the top 5 emitters for the year.
+Hovering over the manufacturer treemap gives you the most popular models by manufacturer.

 ![Main Report](https://github.com/amitrayblr/powerbi-projects/blob/main/co2-emissions-report/Images/co2-emissions-top-5.png?raw=true)

-Hovering over a country on the world map gives you a breakdown of CO2 emissions by sector.
+Hovering over a state on the filled map gives you the total number of vehicles registered and a decomposition tree splitting the number of registrations by fuel type.

 ![Main Report](https://github.com/amitrayblr/powerbi-projects/blob/main/co2-emissions-report/Images/co2-emissions-sector.png?raw=true)

 ## Usage
-This report provides an easy way to analyze historical global and national CO2 emissions trends.
-It can help identify top emitting countries and regions over time.
-Filters allow custom analysis for specific years and countries.
+The report enables easy analysis of US electric vehicle sales, production trends and consumer adoption across states.
+Users can analyze specific EV models, body types and track adoption of electrified powertrains.